 Read NJAHC’s New Jersey’s School Breakfast Story.

-Still, tens of thousands of children in low-income families are missing out on this critical nutrition – and our communities are failing to claim millions of federal dollars that could be coming back to New Jersey to feed hungry children.
+Tens of thousands of children in low-income families are missing out on critical nutrition – and our communities are failing to claim millions of federal dollars that could be coming back to New Jersey to feed hungry children.

 National standards recommend that 70 percent of low-income children who receive free or low-cost school lunch also receive breakfast, while 40 percent should receive summer meals and 10 percent should have afterschool meals.